-- The Alexandria Economic Development Partnership budget increases by \$97,323 due to salary and benefit increases and rental increases as a result of their relocation to partner with Virginia Tech.
-This is offset by \$44,204 in reductions for targeted business outreach and lead generation and business attraction. - The Visit Alexandria budget increases by \$220,000 as a result of increased base pay adjustments and increased event production costs.
-This is offset by \$78,000 in reductions in Alexandria Visitor Guide printouts, media advertising and website support. - The Small Business Development budget increases by \$38,981 due to regular salary, benefit, and rental increases. - Other Economic Development Agencies budget remains unchanged from FY 2023.
+- The Alexandria Economic Development Partnership budget increases by \$200,327 due to salary and benefit increases and rental increases as a result of their relocation to partner with Virginia Tech.
+The approved budget includes the cost of a Economic Recovery Program Manager to help administer and support various grant programs.
+This is partially offset by \$44,204 in reductions in targeted business outreach and lead generation and business attraction initiatives. - The Visit Alexandria budget increases by \$227,800 as a result of increased base pay adjustments and increased event production costs.
+The proposed budget included a \$78,000 reduction in advertising which was restored by City Council in Add/Delete. - The Small Business Development budget increases by \$38,981 due to regular salary, benefit, and rental increases. - Other Economic Development Agencies budget remains unchanged from FY 2023.